The ultimate cleaning guide for Sage espresso machines

 - The cleaning cycle starts and runs automatically.

-- After completing the cycle, check that the tablet has completely dissolved, otherwise run the cycle again.
+- After the cycle is complete, check that the tablet has completely dissolved, otherwise run the cycle again.
 Rinse the filter holder, basket and cleaning disc thoroughly.

-- Replace the cleaning disk without tablet and manually run a few times to flush the group head.
+- Replace the cleaning disc without the tablet and run it manually a few times to rinse the group head.

 Cleaning of portafilter